 There are so many types of bacterial, fungal, and viral infections that can occur in long-term care facilities.
 The most common types of nursing home infections that we’ll discuss are urinary tract infections (UTI), skin and soft tissue infections, respiratory tract infections, COVID-19, gastrointestinal infections, and sepsis.

-Anyone of any age and gender can suffer from urinary tract infections (UTI), however, these types of infections most commonly afflict women.
-A UTI is basically when bacteria enters into the urethra and causes an infection.
+Anyone of any age and gender can suffer from urinary tract infections (UTIs).
+However, these types of infections most commonly afflict women.
+A UTI is basically when bacteria enter into the urethra and causes an infection.
 Symptoms include painful urination, an increased urge to urinate, low back or pelvic pain, blood in the urine, and fever.
-Without timely treatment, a UTI can lead to a kidney infection.
-Elderly people are at a higher risk of suffering other complications from a UTI such as kidney failure and sepsis.
+Without timely treatment, a UTI can lead to a kidney infection or UTI delirium.
+Elderly people are at a higher risk of suffering other complications from a UTI, such as kidney failure and sepsis.

-A UTI is a common infection in a nursing home setting because of a variety of factors.
-The most common reason why nursing home residents suffer from frequent UTI’s is because many of them need catheters.
-Catheters are tubes placed into the bladder in order to help immobile or incontinent patients urinate.
+A UTI is a common infection in a nursing home setting because of various factors.
+The most common reason why nursing home residents suffer from frequent UTIs is that many of them need catheters.
+Catheters are tubes placed into the bladder to help immobile or incontinent patients urinate.
 If the catheter isn’t clean enough, this could cause an immediate infection.
 Additionally, if a catheter stays in place for days at a time, this increases an elderly patient’s risk of developing excess bacteria in the urethra.

-Another reason why UTI’s in nursing homes are so common is due to poor hygiene and infrequent diaper changings.
+Another reason why UTIs in nursing homes are so common is due to poor hygiene and infrequent diaper changes.
 If an elderly person has to sit in their own waste for several hours, this can certainly lead to a UTI.

 Skin and soft tissue infections are also a major problem among nursing home residents.
-The most common type of soft tissue infection are bedsores (AKA pressure ulcers), which occur when elderly residents lay in one position for more than a few hours.
-When someone sits or lays in one position for too long, the pressure begins to cut off the skin’s blood supply.
+The most common type of soft tissue infection is bedsores (pressure ulcers), which occur when elderly residents lay in one position for more than a few hours.
+The pressure cuts off the skin’s blood supply when someone sits or lays in one position for too long.

 Other common types of chronic wound infections and skin infections in nursing homes include: